 Savage Gulf Marathon

-The organizer warns the course is extremely hard with steep descents and climbs into and out of the Savage Gulf on the Cumberland Plateau.
-The route includes rocky, technical terrain, several stream crossings, runs along bluff edges, large stone formations, waterfalls, historic sites, wildflowers, and old growth forest.
-The starting area and full race layout will be provided to runners about one week before the event.
+The route crosses rugged terrain on the Cumberland Plateau with steep descents and climbs into and out of Savage Gulf.
+Runners encounter rocky footing, multiple stream crossings, bluff edges, large stone formations, waterfalls, historic sites, wildflowers, and old-growth forest.
+The start location and full race layout are provided to registered runners about one week before the event.
+Packet pickup is held the morning of the race at the start location.

 Entry is limited to the first 200 registrations.
-Marathon entrants must have completed a marathon or longer previously; the 25K is open to all.
-Packet pickup is the morning of the race at the start location.
+Marathon entrants must have previously completed a marathon or longer; the 25k is open without that qualification.
 All participants receive a participation award; the top three male and female finishers receive additional rewards.